-Al Gore predicted that Earth’s “ice caps” will melt away by 2014.
+Al Gore predicted that Earth’s “ice caps” would melt away by 2014.

 On 10 December 2007, in his Nobel prize acceptance speech, Gore said: